x157/x157.github.io/UE5/LyraStarterGame/Tutorials/How-To-Create-a-New-Gameplay-Ability.md

 # How To: Create a New Gameplay Ability

-For this tutorial we're going to make a new ability that executes whenever the player pushes the `G` key on their keyboard.
+For this tutorial we're going to make a new ability that executes each time the player pushes their keyboard `G` key.

-The naming convention here is not going to be great, because this ability is intended only for developer use.
-For a real ability you'd want to name it something that actually represents what you intend to happen during this ability.

 In this tutorial we will:

-- Connect to Lyra's Enhanced Input system:
+- Create new assets:
-  - Create an Input Action
+  - Create a new `InputAction` data asset (`IA_G`)
-  - Associate it with a new Gameplay `InputTag`
+  - Create a new Gameplay `InputTag` data asset (`InputTag.Actions.G`)
+  - Create a new `LyraGameplayAbility` blueprint (`B_XG_Player_G`)
+- Map these assets:
-  - Map the Input Action to the `G` key on the keyboard
+  - Map the keyboard `G` key to the `InputAction`
-  - Map the Input Action to the new `InputTag`
+  - Map the `InputAction` to the `InputTag`
-- Create a new Gameplay Ability:
-  - Create the code to do whatever action you want
-  - Add it to the player's Ability Set, associated with its `InputTag`
+  - Map the `InputTag` to the `LyraGameplayAbility`

+The end result will be: Pressing keyboard `G` will cause `LyraGameplayAbility` to execute.

+*Note: The naming convention here is not going to be ideal because this ability is intended only for developer use.
+For a real ability you'd want to name it something that actually represents what you intend this ability to do.
+So rather than "Ability G" you'd want to use for example "Ice Trap Ability" or "Shoot Rocket Ability" or whatever, disassociating it with the input required to make the ability happen.*

 ## 1. Create a New Input Action

-Right click in content browser, `Input` > `Input Action`
+Right click in the editor content browser, choose: `Input` > `Input Action`

 Name it `IA_G`, configure it as in this screenshot:

 ![IA_G Configuration](./screenshots/HTCANGA/IA_G.png)

-## 2. Create new `InputTag.Ability.G` Gameplay Tag
+## 2. Create new Gameplay Tag

 Open Project Settings, click `Project` > `GameplayTags`.

-In `Gameplay Tags` > `Gameplay Tag List`, add a new tag named `InputTag.Ability.G`
+In `Gameplay Tags` > `Gameplay Tag List`, add a new tag.

+Name the new tag `InputTag.Ability.G`

-## 3. Add `IA_G` to your `InputMappingContext`
+## 3. Add the Input Action to your Input Mapping Context

 Open the `InputMappingContext` where you want the `G` ability to be active.
-Mine is called `IMC_XG_Default_KBM`, it contains all of the default key binds I want to be active for my player.
+Mine is called `IMC_XG_Default_KBM`.

 Add `IA_G` to the list of `Mappings` > `Mappings`.
 Configure it as in this screenshot:

 ![IA_G added to Input Mapping Context](./screenshots/HTCANGA/IMC_XG_Default_KBM--Add-IA_G.png)

+Tip: If you don't know which `InputMappingContext` to modify:
+- Open your Map
+- Open the Map's Experience
-Tip: If you don't know where yours is, open your Experience data asset (whichever Experience is configured in your current map), and look in the `Gameplay` > `Action Sets`.
-Open each action set and look for one with an `Add Input Mapping` action.
-The input mapping config listed here is the one you want to modify.
-(Keep this file open, it likely also defines an `Add Input Binds` action which you'll need in the next step.)
+- Look in `Gameplay` > `Action Sets`
+  - Open each action set and look for one with an `Add Input Mapping` action.
+    - The Input Config listed here is the one you'll want to modify.
+    - Keep this open, you'll probably need it in the next step also.

 ## 4. Add Input Action-to-Tag Mapping